-Check with Primary Industries and Regions SA (PIRSA) before getting stock to make sure the risk of disease has been minimised.
+Check with the Department of Primary Industries and Regions (PIRSA) before getting stock to make sure the risk of disease has been minimised.

 Unauthorised movements can result in a breach of South Australian legislation and could result in fines up to $20,000 or a cancellation of your licence.